Updated 24.05.2023

 If you have additional questions regarding this event please do not hesitate to contact us on this email: fix@vnvlvmc.no

-Let's party in Valhalla!
+Let's party like vikings!

 Viet Nam Vets Legacy Vets MC Norway welcomes you to the first regional party in Europe.
 Come party with veterans from all over the world!